Continental Mathematics League Gold Medal: The Grade 2 to Grade 4 Journey of Aayansh

 What the Continental Mathematics League Measures

 The Continental Mathematics League (CML) is a USA-based mathematics competition open to students from Grade 2 through Grade 12.
-Run across multiple meets throughout the school year, CML presents students with non-routine problem sets that test mathematical reasoning, logical thinking, and creative problem-solving, not formula recall or speed alone.
+Run across multiple meets throughout the school year, CML presents students with non-routine problem sets that test mathematical reasoning, logical thinking, and creative problem-solving — not formula recall or speed alone.
 Students who perform consistently well across all meets earn top honours.
 A gold medal at the elementary level reflects sustained high performance across the full competition season and signals strong foundational mathematical thinking well ahead of grade level.

-A Child Who Chases His Own Standard
+A Child Who Chases Excellence on His Own Terms

 Building a Thinker, Not Just a Solver